What do I do at the scene of the accident?

-If you are involved in an accident, if your car is stolen, or damaged by fire, flood or vandalism, contact your insurance representative as soon as possible to report the claim.
+If you are involved in an accident, if your vehicle is stolen, or damaged by fire, flood or vandalism, contact our agency as soon as possible to report the claim.
 Have your policy number ready, plus all license numbers, phone numbers and other information.
 The police must be notified immediately of any motor vehicle accident or theft.

 What happens then?

-- you will be asked to drive the car to a drive-in claims center, where an adjuster will inspect your car and issue an estimate of damages; or
+You will be asked to drive the car to a drive-in claims center, where an adjuster will inspect your car and issue an estimate of damages.

-- you will be asked to take the vehicle to several body shops for estimates, and then turn the estimates over to the adjuster; or
+You will be asked to take the vehicle to several body shops for estimates, and then turn the estimates over to the adjuster.